 - 2FA for Multiple Groups: Select the Groups, in the Bulk 2FA Action drop-down list select the action you want to perform.
 And then hit Apply Button.

-Step 5: Adaptive Authentication
+Step 5: IP Restrictions

 - IP Whitelisting: It is a security feature that is often used for trusted users who can directly log into Confluence without asking for 2FA.
 Enter the IP address and click save for enabling the IP whitelisting